victoreeckh/Renewable_Energy_notes/pages/Storage.md

 			- (-) Lower round trip efficiency
 				- Energy lost to the boundaries of the cavern
-			- (-) Depends on presence of gas turbines and natural gas pipeline -
+			- (-) Depends on presence of gas turbines and natural gas pipeline
+		- Adiabatic Compressed Air Storage
+			- Same but in combination with heat storage to increase efficiency
+			- the compressed air is heated before it is stored and cooled before it is expanded through a turbine to generate electricity
+	- #### Flywheel
+		- Storage of kinetic energy
+		-
+	-